Minerva Fabienne Hase: 2019–2020 season: Grand Prix bronze

 After the pair Hocke/Blommaert announced the end of their common career in April 2019, Hase/Seegert were the only German pair to receive two starting places from the International Skating Union for the 2019–20 Grand Prix season.
 They placed fifth at the 2019 CS Nebelhorn Trophy, setting new personal bests in the short program and in total score, before placing seventh at the 2019 Internationaux de France.
 At their second Grand Prix assignment, the 2019 Rostelecom Cup, Hase/Seegert placed fourth in the short program, narrowly behind the new Russian pair of Stolbova/Novoselov.
 In the free skate, Stolbova/Novoselov performed poorly, while Hase/Seegert nearly equaled their personal best in the segment, placing fourth again, but third overall due to their short program lead over the Austrian team Ziegler/Kiefer.
 The bronze medal was their first Grand Prix medal, which Seegert called "our biggest moment so far in our career."

 After winning the German title for the second consecutive year, Hase/Seegert were assigned to the 2020 European Championships, where they placed fifth in the short program with a new personal best, breaking 70 points in that segment for the first time.
 Fifth in the free skate as well, they were fifth overall, despite a number of errors that led Hase to deem it "not a good program."
 This proved to be their final competition for the season, as they had been assigned to compete at the World Championships in Montreal, but these were cancelled as a result of the coronavirus pandemic.

-2020–2021 season
+2020–2021 season: Injury struggles

 With the pandemic continuing to affect events, Hase/Seegert made their season debut at the 2020 CS Nebelhorn Trophy, which, due to its being attended only by European pairs, made them the pre-event favourites.
 They were ranked first after the short program but withdrew before the free skate due to a practice injury.

 Hase/Seegert were scheduled to compete in the Grand Prix at the 2020 Internationaux de France, but the event was cancelled due to the pandemic.
 They were assigned to compete at the 2021 World Championships in Stockholm, but after Hase injured her leg in training, they had to withdraw.